History of the

 The Festival's famed Sausage Trail became a magnet for 2000 lovers of the British banger.
 To that has been added competitions for the Pork Pie of the Marches, Cake Competition, the Ludlow Sandwich the Best New Product and more!
 There is also the Ale Trail, which attracts over 1000 real ale drinkers exploring the pubs around the area.

 The 1999 event saw visitor numbers practically double and that happened again in 2000 when more than 12,000 paying customers visited the tented village in the castle.
 A staggering record was reached in 2006, with 17,100 entering the castle during the three days, and the magic 20,000 figure was reached in 2007.
 Since then the festival has grown with the peak being achieved in 2010 with over 21,000 food lovers enjoying the event.
 The growth in numbers has created an expansion in the team behind the event with the festival currently employing 2 members of staff year round to manage the events and the associated admin.
 The team of volunteers has also grown with over 120 taking part in 2013; without this team the festival simply could not take place so the town is forever in their debt.

 Many festival visitors feel compelled to come back throughout the year to enjoy other aspects of Ludlow and the Marches and the growth of tourism in the town has helped maintain the local independent shops that are loved by tourists and locals alike!

-2017 promises to be another exciting year with new ideas being focused on to continue to provide our visitors with a welcoming and enjoyable experience at our festival.
+This year promises to be another exciting event with new ideas being focused on to continue to provide our visitors with a welcoming and enjoyable experience at our festival.